akkadotnet/akka.net/docs/articles/actors/dependency-injection.md

 This also means that when injecting dependencies into your actor, using a Singleton or Transient scope is fine.
-But having that dependency scoped per httpwebrequest for example won't work.
+But having that dependency scoped per `HttpWebRequest` for example won't work.

 Techniques for dependency injection and integration with dependency injection frameworks are described in more depth in the